fourstix/-Elfos-SPI-OLED-Drivers/OLED-SPI-GFX.md

 * gfx_disp_h_line - set the data in the memory buffer for a horizontal line.
 * gfx_disp_v_line - set the data in the memory buffer for a vertical line

-## GFX Display Interface SPI OLED Methods
+## GFX Display Interface to SPI OLED Methods

 <table>
 <tr><th>Interface Method</th><th>SPI OLED Method</th></tr>